 Let's be concrete.
 If you bought a home in Saratoga Springs in 2020 or 2021, here's what may have happened to your financial picture:

 Your equity has likely grown significantly.
-Utah County home prices are up 3.5% year over year as of March 2026, with a median sale price of $533,000.
-Saratoga Springs specifically has seen appreciation higher than 90% of other Utah cities and towns, according to NeighborhoodScout — with the median home value in Saratoga Springs now sitting at $634,777.
+Utah County home prices are up 3.5% year over year as of March 2026, with a median sale price of $533,000, according to Redfin.
+Saratoga Springs specifically has seen appreciation higher than 90% of other Utah cities and towns, according to NeighborhoodScout — with the median home value now at $634,777.
 If your home appreciated from $400K to $550K, you've built roughly $150,000 in equity on top of your down payment and principal payments.

 Your equity is not earning interest sitting in your house.
 That $150,000 isn't growing at 3%.
 It's sitting still.
 If you roll that equity into a move-up purchase — more space, better location, right school zone — it starts working for you.

 Your low rate is worth less every year.
-At the pandemic peak, 24.6% of all mortgage holders had a rate below 3%.
-By early 2026, more mortgage holders carry rates above 6% than below 3%.
 As the pool of rate-locked owners shrinks, the financial "advantage" of your rate weakens — and your home's buyer pool actually grows as more buyers normalize to today's rates.

 The monthly payment jump is real — but your equity changes the math.
 Yes, your new mortgage will carry a higher rate.
 But you're buying your next home with far more equity than you started with.
 A larger down payment on your next purchase reduces the loan amount, which partially offsets the rate difference.
 Many Saratoga Springs sellers are putting $150,000–$200,000 down on their next home — which significantly changes the payment comparison.

-Utah mortgage rates are expected to average 6.0%–6.3% throughout 2026, with some forecasts pointing to a dip toward the high-5% range by year-end, according to multiple housing economists.
-That's still higher than 3% — but it's meaningfully lower than the 7%+ peaks of 2023.
+Utah mortgage rates are expected to average 6.0%–6.3% throughout 2026, with some forecasts pointing toward the high-5% range by year-end.
+That's still higher than 3% — but meaningfully lower than the 7%+ peaks of 2023.

 The Real Reasons Saratoga Springs Sellers Are Moving Despite Their Low Rate